Baseball cheering culture in South Korea: Cheering cultures of each club

 The clubs of the Korean professional baseball league each have a unique cheering culture.
 Fans of the Lotte Giants use newspapers and orange plastic bags as cheering tools.
 Newspapers are rolled up and swayed in the air.
 People wear plastic bags on their heads, some knotted to look like Mickey Mouse ears.
 The plastic bags were initially intended to handle garbage, but the supporters started to use them as a cheering tool.
 The Lotte Giants also have unique chants, such as 'Azura' and 'Ma'.
 'Azura' is a dialect word, implying 'yield a foul ball/home run ball to children', and 'Ma' is a dialect for calling children, implying 'throw the ball forward' (used when the pitcher throws to first base to check a runner).
 In response to 'Ma', supporters of other clubs make a counter-chant such as 'Wa' (a dialect of 'why').

 Hanwha Eagles went through a decline of organized cheering starting in 2009.
 This led many baseball fans to start cheering for visiting teams.
 The Hanwha Eagles are trying to figure out how to keep track of the new trends and revitalize their fan base.
 They started to use Fanbots, a cheering robot made as part of the social cheering campaign for fans who want to support the team but cannot attend the games in person.
 Anytime, anywhere, if people upload a cheering message via web or mobile, the message is sent to a Fanbot in real time and to be displayed on the board Fanbot is holding.
 The Hanwha Eagles are the first club to use Fanbots.

 The biggest feature of the Doosan Bears is that there are many fans who go cheering at away games.
 In addition, the percentage of female audience members is high.
 In the 2015 season, the percentage of female audiences was 43 percent for all teams, while for the Doosan Bears, it was 53 percent.
-For this reason, Doosan Bears is the only team in the league to have separate parts for the male and female in cheering songs.

 The KIA Tigers have their base in Gwangju, so they have many fans in Jeolla-do.
 They support the team regardless of their performance.
 The LG fans are similar in this regard.
 The official Kia Tigers team color is red but they use yellow balloon sticks for cheering.
 Some fans call the yellow balloon sticks a 'pickled radish'.